olitrussle/blog/_posts/2016-05-20-youve-got-a-mortgage-in-principle-now-what.md

 ---
 published: true
 layout: post
-title: You've got a Mortgage in Principle.
+title: You've got a mortgage in Principle.
 Now what?
 date: 2016-05-20T00:00:00.000Z
 excerpt: >-
   Each year in the UK over 300,000 of us secure a mortgage to buy our first